Mathematics of Sudoku: Minimum number of givens

 Ordinary Sudokus (proper puzzles) have a unique solution.
 A minimal Sudoku is a Sudoku from which no clue can be removed leaving it a proper Sudoku.
 Different minimal Sudokus can have a different number of clues.
 This section discusses the minimum number of givens for proper puzzles.

 Ordinary Sudoku

 Many Sudokus have been found with 17 clues, although finding them is not a trivial task.
-A paper by Gary McGuire, Bastian Tugemann, and Gilles Civario, released on 1 January 2012, explains how it was proved through an exhaustive computer search that the minimum number of clues in any proper Sudoku is 17.
+A 2014 paper by Gary McGuire, Bastian Tugemann, and Gilles Civario proved that the minimum number of clues in any proper Sudoku is 17 through an exhaustive computer search based on hitting set enumeration.

 Symmetrical Sudoku

 The fewest clues in a Sudoku with two-way diagonal symmetry (a 180° rotational symmetry) is believed to be 18, and in at least one case such a Sudoku also exhibits automorphism.
 A Sudoku with 24 clues, dihedral symmetry (a 90° rotational symmetry, which also includes a symmetry on both orthogonal axis, 180° rotational symmetry, and diagonal symmetry) is known to exist, but it is not known if this number of clues is minimal for this class of Sudoku.